BCFT One-point Functions of Coulomb Branch Operators: gauge theories on

 The parameter $a$ takes values in the Lie algebra of the gauge group.
 Moreover, there can be contributions from instantons localized at the pole of the $HS^4$.
 At the supersymmetric saddle the path integral reduces significantly, and the final expression depends on the boundary conditions chosen on $HS^4$.

 Let us first consider the case of a Dirichlet boundary condition for the gauge field, deformed by the addition of boundary degrees of freedom in a 3d $\mathcal{N}=2$ theory, in such a way that a subgroup $G$ of the global symmetry of the boundary degrees of freedom is identified with the global symmetry $G$ of the Dirichlet condition (this can be achieved through boundary superpotential couplings).
+Without loss of generality, we can choose $a$ in the Cartan.
 In this case the partition function can be written as following product:

 Let us detail the form of each factor in \eqref{eq:Dpfgen}: \begin{itemize}

 \item The contribution of the bulk vector is given by

 where the product is taken over the set of positive roots $\Delta^+$ of the gauge group, and the function $H(x)$ is determined in terms of Barnes $G$-functions